Racundra's First Cruise: The voyage

-Ransome set out with two crew whom he doesn't name directly.
-One is simply called "The Cook", in actuality his lover and later wife Evgenia Petrovna Shelepina, but he says that she takes "most of the credit for the ease and pleasantness of the voyage.
+Ransome set out with two crew members whom he doesn't name directly.
+One is simply called "The Cook", in actuality she is his lover and later wife Evgenia Petrovna Shelepina, but he says that she takes "most of the credit for the ease and pleasantness of the voyage.
 She can take her trick at the tiller if need be, but that, for her, is holiday.
 All the hard work was hers."

 The other is called the "Ancient Mariner", an old sailor who Ransome had met in Riga living in a small hut on a raft and who had sailed in the tea clippers including Thermopylae, and been harbourmaster of the "Lilliput port".
 When he begged Ransome to take him, "I, of course, agreed with joy, as there is no such rigger in the Baltic as the Ancient Mariner".
 His real name was Captain Carl Sehmel and his character is also featured in several of the Swallows and Amazons books as Peter Duck and Simon, a wherry sailor in Coot Club.